Word Embeddings for Automatic Equalization in Audio Mixing: Abstract

 \section{Abstract}

-In recent years, machine learning has been widely adopted to automate the audio mixing process.
-Automatic mixing systems have been applied to various audio effects such as gain-adjustment, stereo panning, equalization, and reverberation.
+{ In recent years, machine learning has been widely adopted to automate the audio mixing process.
+Automatic mixing systems have been applied to various audio effects such as gain-adjustment, equalization, and reverberation.
 These systems can be controlled through visual interfaces, providing audio examples, using knobs, and semantic descriptors.
 Using semantic descriptors or textual information to control these systems is an effective way for artists to communicate their creative goals.
-Furthermore, sometimes artists use non-technical words that may not be understood by the mixing system, or even a mixing engineer.
 In this paper, we explore the novel idea of using word embeddings to represent semantic descriptors.
 Word embeddings are generally obtained by training neural networks on large corpora of written text.
 These embeddings serve as the input layer of the neural network to create a translation from words to EQ settings.
 Using this technique, the machine learning model can also generate EQ settings for semantic descriptors that it has not seen before.
-We perform experiments to demonstrate the feasibility of this idea.
-In addition, we compare the EQ settings of humans with the predictions of the neural network to evaluate the quality of predictions.
+We compare the EQ settings of humans with the predictions of the neural network to evaluate the quality of predictions.
 The results showed that the embedding layer enables the neural network to understand semantic descriptors.
-We observed that the models with embedding layers perform better those without embedding layers, but not as good as human labels.
+We observed that the models with embedding layers perform better than those without embedding layers, but still not as good as human labels. }

-\section{Introduction}
+\section{INTRODUCTION}

 The process of audio production involves multiple tasks such as balancing sound levels and applying audio effects.
 An audio effect can be defined as a function that transforms sound based on a set of controlled parameters~\cite{wilmering2020history}.
 Audio production is needed in various domains such as making albums, films, and theatre works, to name a few.
 It is generally carried out by a mixing engineer who understands the goals of their client.
 The mixing engineer blends multiple tracks together by modifying acoustic properties such as dynamics and timbre~\cite{ramirez2021deep}.
 A vast body of research has been exploring how this process can be automated through the use of \emph{intelligent tools}~\cite{de2013knowledge, de2019intelligentmusic, moffat2018towards, perez2009automatic}.
 Traditional Artificial Intelligence (AI) approaches such as expert systems have been adopted to create autonomous mixing tools~\cite{de2013knowledge}.
 These systems are knowledge-engineered and adopt a set of rules for mixing depending on the scenario.
 However, recent research has grown towards using Machine Learning and Deep Learning for automatic mixing.
 On one hand, some studies have focused on specific areas, such as gain balancing~\cite{moffat2019machine} and reverberation~\cite{chourdakis2017machine}.
 On the other hand, some have explored building autonomous systems where the entire mixing process is carried out without human intervention~\cite{ramirez2021deep, moffat2019approaches}.